DhawalPandya/CyberSecurity/Process Steps.md

  xxxxxxxxx

-A.	After run the kibana, I will install filebeat and metricbeat inside the files folder in ansible.
+A.After run the kibana, I will install filebeat and metricbeat inside the files folder in ansible.

 Fielbeat helps generate and organize log files to send to Logstash and Elasticsearch.
 It log information about the file system, including which files have changed and when.

 xxxxxx

-B.	Run the Filebeat configuration file templete on ansible container.
+B.Run the Filebeat configuration file templete on ansible container.

  xxxxxx

-C.	After install the filebeat configuration file inside the /etc/ansibe/files/filebeat-config.yml
+C.After install the filebeat configuration file inside the /etc/ansibe/files/filebeat-config.yml

  xxxxxxxx

-D.	Edit the filebeat-config.yml  for replace the ip address on elk machine(Ctrl+Shift+ -_ 1106 and 1806)
+D.Edit the filebeat-config.yml  for replace the ip address on elk machine(Ctrl+Shift+ -_ 1106 and 1806)

  xxxxx

-E.	Line 1806 and replace the IP address at ELK Machine
+E.Line 1806 and replace the IP address at ELK Machine

  xxxxxx

-F.	Now I create the filebeat installation playbook on /etc/ansible/roles/
+F.Now I create the filebeat installation playbook on /etc/ansible/roles/

  xxxxxx

-G.	Create filebeat-playbook (filebeat-playbook.yml)
+G.Create filebeat-playbook (filebeat-playbook.yml)

  xxxxx

-H.	After run the playbook and check inside kibana browser, step-5 – Module status – Check data – verify incoming data.
+H.After run the playbook and check inside kibana browser, step-5 – Module status – Check data – verify incoming data.

   xxxxxxxxx

-I.	(Filebeat system) syslog dashboard ECS
+I.(Filebeat system) syslog dashboard ECS

 xxxxxx

-J.	Now Create Meatricbeat inside the files (/etc/ansible/files/metricbeat)
+J.Now Create Meatricbeat inside the files (/etc/ansible/files/metricbeat)

 xxxxxxxx